Frequently Asked Questions

 Food marketing on television, radio, print media (newspaper or magazines), cinemas, outdoor signs, websites and email are covered by several codes developed by the advertising and food industries.
 Complaints under these codes can be made to Ad Standards.
 To make a complaint you will need to know where you saw the ad and what the ad was about and explain in your own words why you think the ad markets unhealthy food to children.

 Alternatively tell us about any food marketing aimed at children you have seen and we will lodge a complaint on your behalf.

-The current regulations rely on the public to complain.
-Without any complaints, the junk food advertisers can claim that their self-regulation system is working.
-The more complaints that Ad Standards receives, the more evidence there is that the regulations are failing to reduce the exposure of children to junk food marketing.
+The current codes rely on the public to complain.
+Without any complaints, the junk food advertisers can claim that their self-regulatory system is working.
+The more complaints that Ad Standards receives, the more evidence there is that the codes are failing to reduce the exposure of children to junk food marketing.

 In the end we want to: